 Reusability: faculty ensure that all students have equal access to the course and course materials across modalities, regardless of the modality a student completed a particular session in to reinforce learning.
 For instance, a student who has attended class face-to-face would be able to go home and re-watch the video of the lecture and review concepts learned in class.

-Accessibility: faculty design their courses so that any student can access any of the modalities at any time during the course faculty also equip their students with the necessary skills and access to all modalities
+Accessibility: faculty design their courses so that any student can access any of the modalities at any time during the course.
+Faculty also equip their students with the necessary skills and access to all modalities.

 Various popular HyFlex technologies that are in widespread use as of the writing of this paper include wireless speaker-microphone devices and many variations of classroom video recording and or broadcasting equipment.
 Furthermore, campuses have also been experimenting with variations of HyFlex that only combine two modalities (e.g. synchronous teleconference and in-person instruction or asynchronous and in-person instruction) or that lock students into one of the three modalities because of COVID-related protocols.